 - anything that would require you to remove your window screen (AC unit, satellite dish)

-- pets (any type of pet, besides fish, needs to be approved by your floor before it can be brought to campus)
+- pets (any type of pet, besides fish, needs to be approved by your floor before it can be brought to campus) - please see the student handbook for pets (pages 79-80)

 What are furniture sizes in the rooms?